 - Remind me is one of my favorite features.
 I used to leave emails sitting as “unread” in my inbox if I didn’t know what to do about them yet.
 But if I accidentally clicked on the email and forgot to “mark as unread” it would disappear and likely be gone forever.
 With reminders, I can pick a specific date and time, typed in natural language, and it will come back and remind me then.

-- With Attention Collective, our online community, I schedule loads of Zoom calls through email.
+- I schedule loads of Zoom calls through email.
 Whenever I start typing a date, Superhuman automatically pulls up my calendar on the side and offers to create an event (with an automatic Zoom meeting link built right in) and takes care of everything.